dcs3spp/dcs3spp-tyk-docs-merge-test/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/user-management/api-ownership.md

 The Dashboard UI provides a simple method for managing *ownership* for your APIs, where you can select from the lists of users and user groups that have been created in the Dashboard.
 Users and user groups are managed in separate lists for ease of use.

 #### Using Tyk OAS APIs
-When using Tyk Classic APIs, the option to assign owner(s) to an API is provided on the **Access** tab in the API Designer.
+When using Tyk OAS APIs, the option to assign owner(s) to an API is provided on the **Access** tab in the API Designer.
 You simply select the owner (or owners) that you wish to assign to the API from the drop-down boxes:
 {{< img src="/img/dashboard/endpoint-designer/ownership-oas.png" alt="API ownership section for Tyk OAS APIs" >}}

 You can remove owners from the API by clicking on the `x` next to their name in the drop-down/selection box.